Energy Scattering for a Klein-Gordon Equation with a Cubic Convolution: Extinction of the critical element

-\textbf{Acknowledgements} The authors were partly supported by the NSF of China(No.10725102, No.10801015) and The Institute of Mathematical Sciences, The Chinese University of Hong Kong.
-The authors wish to thank Prof. Zhouping Xin for stimulating discussion about this problem.
-The authors wish to thank Prof. Ginibre J. for giving some valuable comments on this paper.
+\textbf{Acknowledgements} The authors are partly supported by the NSF of China (No. 11171033).
+The authors wish to thank Dr. Guixiang Xu, Haigen Wu and Junyong Zhang for stimulating discussion about this problem.